7 most beautiful coastal villages in Tuscany

 Located on the southern tip of the Argentario peninsula, Porto Ercole is a quaint and charming village.
 Historically, it was an important seaport under the control of the Republic of Siena before passing to the Medici.

 Porto Ercole is also famous for its connection with the renowned artist Caravaggio, who died on July 18, 1610, in the Santa Maria Ausiliatrice hospital.
-Sea lovers will find beautiful coves and beaches and can also embark on spectacular boat trips to the islands of Giglio and Giannutri.
+Sea lovers will find beautiful coves and beaches, such as the exclusive Isolotto Beach Club, and can also embark on spectacular boat trips to the islands of Giglio and Giannutri.

 Porto Santo Stefano